zPodFactory/zpodfactory.github.io/docs/guide/admin/index.md

     To leverage NSX Projects you will need to use NSX 4.1.1 or above for full support.

 Using NSX Projects are highly recommended as they provide a lot of benefits around the permissions that we can provide on the networking layer of the nested environments.
-This gives users a lot of flexibility (creating VLANs/subnets, and routing them without any administrator interaction), and also to provide security for admins who can filter the routes being advertised to the main T0.
+This gives users a lot of flexibility (creating VLANs/subnets, and routing them without any administrator interaction), and also to provide security for admins who can filter the routes being advertised from the zPod Network T1 Connected Segment to the main T0 of the physical environment.

 Once the zPodFactory framework is deployed and running, you can start using the CLI to configure and manage the framework.

 ## Nested Networking Diagram

-This is what a user will be to use/leverage on any nested Instance/zPod he deploys.
+This is what a user will be able to use/leverage on any nested zPod he deploys.

 ![img](../../img/zPodFactory-instance-networking.svg)

-Each Instance/zPod has 1 overall network (1 x /24 subnet that we carve into 4 x /26)
+Each zPod has 1 overall network (1 x /24 subnet that we carve into 4 x /26)

-Example: Instance "test" has `10.96.10.0/24`
+Example: zPod "test" has `10.96.10.0/24`

 We will have the following networks managed: